Nyhavn 20: Early history

-Nyhavn 20 was built in 1778–68 for Andreas Bodenhoff.
+Bodenhoff family

+At the auction, No. 12–18 (aka No. 285–201) were all sold to merchant (kommissinær) Andreas Bodenhoff.
+The building now known as Nyhavn 20 was constructed for him in 1778–68.
 He lived at Nyhavn 31 on the other side of the canal and had previously also built Nyhavn 12.
-The building was probably constructed by master timber Samuel Blichfeldt (1749-1787).
+The building was probably constructed by carpenter timber Samuel Blichfeldt (1749-1787).

 After Bodenhoff's death in 1894, his son Andreas Bodenhoff Jr. took over the building as well as his father's timber business.
 When his brother, Rasmus Bodenhoff died in 1795, he also took over the family's shipyard in Christianshavn.
-He married the daughter of his mother's sister, Hjertrud Birgitte Rosted.
-Just five months after the wedding, Andreas Bodenhoof Jr. fell ill and died.
-Gjertrud Bodenhoff, who just 19 years old had become the richest widow in the city, lived in the building.
+He married the daughter of his mother's sister, Gjertrud Birgitte Rosted.
+Just five months after the wedding, Andreas Bodenhoff Jr. fell ill and died.
+Gjertrud Bodenhoff, who at just 19 years old had become the richest widow in the city, lived in the building.
 She was popular among the poor for her philanthropic work among them.
-In 1698, she died under suspicious circumstances.
-It is believed that she was buried alive and subsequently woken up and murdered by tomb raiders.
+In 1798, she died under suspicious circumstances.
+It is believed that she was mistankingly assumed dead, and then buried alive, only to woken up and then murdered by tomb raiders.

-19th century
+18001880

 From 1 September 1834, Hans Christian Andersen was a lodger on the second floor, renting two rooms from Karen Sophie Larsen who was the widow of a skipper.
-Andersen's sleeping room faced the courtyard and the Botanical Garden which was then located in Vharlottenborg's garden, while his combined living room and study faced the canal.
+Andersen's sleeping room faced the courtyard and the Botanical Garden which was then located in Charlottenborg's garden, while his combined living room and study faced the canal.
 In a letter to Henriette Hanck from 1 January 1835, on her request, Andersen made a detailed description of his home at Nyhavn 20.